Skip to main content

 CPU8 CPU cores

-RAM16 gigabytes
+RAM16 Gigabytes

 Internet SpeedA broadband Internet connection with upload/download speeds of 50 megabytes per second.